sepbx/hass-music-assistant/README.md

 - When using Spotify as music source please note that **only Spotify Premium accounts** are supported, free accounts will not work.
 - Tune-In Radio will only show your favourited items in the library.
+- When using the file system provider, make sure that your audio files contain proper ID3 tag information.